-Changing your layout significantly will increase the price of your remodel due to plumbing and electrical changes and may be outside of your initial budget–which is why we recommend you determine if you can live with your bathroom’s current layout prior to making any big changes.
-Leaving your toilet, sink, or bathtub in the same location can save several hundreds to thousands of dollars since you won’t need to run new supply and drain pipes.
-If you are truly unsatisfied with your bathroom’s current layout, consider implementing small design changes for your bathroom remodel and to keep most if the current plumbing or electrical layout intact–your budget will thank you later.
+Changing your layout significantly will increase the price of your remodel due to plumbing and electrical changes and maybe outside of your initial budget–which is why we recommend you determine if you can live with your bathroom’s current layout prior to making any big changes.
+Leaving your toilet, sink, or bathtub in the same location can save several hundred to thousands of dollars since you won’t need to run new supply and drain pipes.
+If you are truly unsatisfied with your bathroom’s current layout, consider implementing small design changes for your bathroom remodel and keep most of the current plumbing or electrical layout intact–your budget will thank you later.

 Keep Design In Mind

 Make an effort to look at what storage your bathroom space currently has and ask yourself whether it’s sufficient to hold the items that belong in the room.
-If your vanity or counterspace is cluttered with toiletries and there are bottles or items taking up space on side of the shower or bathtub, you may need more cabinets with shelves or drawers for additional storage.
-Medicine cabinets, under vanity storage, floating cabinets and shelves, and built in cabinets provide extra storage space and can be great features in your bathroom.
-Modern cabinets and storage shelves also have smart storage solutions and specific areas designated to creating the most efficient storage possible, often through a mix of vertical and horizontal baskets or inserts.
+If your vanity or counter space is cluttered with toiletries and there are bottles or items taking up space on side of the shower or bathtub, you may need more cabinets with shelves or drawers for additional storage.
+Medicine cabinets, under vanity storage, floating cabinets and shelves, and built-in cabinets provide extra storage space and can be great features in your bathroom.
+Modern cabinets and storage shelves also have smart storage solutions and specific areas designated to create the most efficient storage possible, often through a mix of vertical and horizontal baskets or inserts.

 Splurge On Upgrades